Test Optional Information for Students Applying for Fall 2024

 Evaluation Without Test Scores

 Individual review of applicants who choose not to include a test score will largely focus on rigor of academic coursework and grades.
 If a student does not provide an ACT or SAT test score at the time of application, they may be required to submit additional academic documents, transcripts, or a personal statement to receive an admission decision.
 Students will be contacted via email if any additional documents are required.

 If a personal statement is requested, applicants should use this opportunity to inform the admission committee more about themselves by providing additional information that is not present on the application or on a transcript.
 Applicants may meet the personal statement requirement by submitting ONE of the following:

 - A response to any of the essay prompts on Common or Coalition applications.

-- A response to this prompt: Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.
+- Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

 This page will be updated regularly with information regarding testing and admission at the University of Iowa.